aflores255/CalculatorFoundry/README.md

 # 🧮 CalculatorFoundry Smart Contract

 ## 📌 **Description**
-The **CalculatorFoundry** is a smart contract written in Solidity that provides basic arithmetic functions: addition, subtraction, multiplication, and division.
+The **CalculatorFoundry** is a smart contract written in Solidity that provides basic on-chain arithmetic functions: addition, subtraction, multiplication, and division.
 Additionally, it includes access control on multiplication, allowing only the admin to execute this operation.

 This contract was developed and tested using **Foundry**, a powerful tool for testing smart contracts in Solidity.